mitchellhuang/torrentql/packages/graphql/README.md

 Authentication against the GraphQL API is done with the `login(email: String, password: String)` mutation.
 This mutation returns a `User` type with a JSON web token in the `token` field.
 Then, to make authenticated requests, we add the JWT to our HTTP header in the format: `Authorization: Bearer <jwt>`.

-## Style guidelines

-1. 2 spaces indentation
-2. Newline at the end of each file
-3. Async await instead of promises
-4. Trailing commas